StatisticalRethinkingJulia/TuringModels.jl/README.md

 The scripts are written in [Literate.jl](https://github.com/fredrikekre/Literate.jl) to allow them to be ran stand-alone, and as part of the website.
 To generate the website locally, use [Franklin.jl](https://github.com/tlienart/Franklin.jl).
-Specifically, clone this repository and go into the root directory.
+Specifically, clone this repository and go into the root directory of this repository.
 Then, use
 ```
 julia --project -ie 'using Franklin; Franklin.serve()'